Utpal Datta

 Utpal Datta is an Indian film critic from Guwahati.
-He was awarded the Jury Special Mention for Best Writing in Cinema in 2006.
-He received the National Film Award for Best Critic in 2023.
+He was awarded the National Film Award for Best Critic in 2023.
+Previously, he was awarded the Jury Special Mention for Best Writing in Cinema in 2006.

 Career

 Utpal Datta earned his Masters in Arts from Gauhati University.
 He later joined ⠀⠀All India Radio, Guwahati, where his book 24 Frames (2008), an anthology of articles on Indian cinema, was released as a radio program.
 His short feature film Bohubritta (Circles, 2019) has been screened at several International Film Festivals.